quarkusio/quarkus-super-heroes/rest-fights/README.md

     - [Deploying directly via Kubernetes Extensions](#deploying-directly-via-kubernetes-extensions)

 ## Introduction
 This is the Fight REST API microservice.
 It is a reactive HTTP microservice exposing an API for performing fights between [Heroes](../rest-heroes) and [Villains](../rest-villains).
+Once a winner has been determined, the [Narration service](../rest-narration) creates a narration of the fight.

-Each fight is persisted into a MongoDB database and can be retrieved via the REST API.
+Each fight and it's corresponding narration is then persisted into a MongoDB database and can be retrieved via the REST API.
 This service is implemented using [RESTEasy Reactive](https://quarkus.io/guides/resteasy-reactive) with reactive endpoints and [Quarkus MongoDB Reactive with Panache's active record pattern](https://quarkus.io/guides/mongodb-panache#reactive).

 Fight messages are also published on an Apache Kafka topic called `fights`.
 The [event-statistics service](../event-statistics) listens for these events.
 Messages are stored in [Apache Avro](https://avro.apache.org/docs/current) format and [the fight schema](src/main/avro/fight.avsc) is automatically registered in the [Apicurio Schema Registry](https://www.apicur.io/registry).
 This all uses [built-in extensions from Quarkus](https://quarkus.io/guides/kafka-schema-registry-avro).